vegaprotocol/specs/specs/0026-auctions.md

 ## Auction period at market creation
 This trading mode is very similar to the Continuous trading mode for a market.
 In this configuration, a market will start in auction mode, then once the auction comes to an end the market will switch back to the continuous trading mode, and will stay like until there's a need for it to go in auction mode again (e.g: based on the price changes).
 A market cannot be in both mode at the same time and will trade ever in a auction or continuous trading.

-As a first implementation this feature is expected to only support starting the markets in auctions, then once the auction reaches an end, switch back to the continuous trading mode forever.
+There will be the normal trading mode, configured in the market framework, and a period mode which temporarily overrides it.
+For example a market may be configured to be a Frequent Batch Auction market, but be in an Auction Period triggered by liquidity monitoring.

+In the first implementation, auction periods will be used at opening only as price monitoring will not exist.

 There will be a network parameter that sets the minimum allowable duation of the auction period at market creation.
 New market proposals must specify a period of at least this duration.

 ## Frequent batch auction
-The frequent batch auction mode is a trading mode in perpetual auction, meaning that all uncrossing on the book is done at the end of auction period, then once this is done, and trades happen, a new auction period is started, and this forever until the market close. e.g: auctions could be set to last 10 minutes, then every 10 minutes the book would be uncrossing, and generating trades.
+The frequent batch auction mode is a trading mode in perpetual auction, meaning that all uncrossing on the book is done at the end of auction period, then once this is done, and trades happen, a new auction period is started, and this forever until the market close.

+e.g: auctions could be set to last 10 minutes, then every 10 minutes the book would be uncrossing, and generating trades.

+Note that FBAs will still have an opening auction (which must have a duration equal to or greater than the minimum batch auction duration, as well as meeting the minimum opening auction duration.
+Price and liquidity monitoring will be able to override the trading mode and push the market into longer auctions to resolve the triggering event.

 ## Duration of frequent batch auctions
 As part of the market framework, we need to be able to specify the duration of auctions period.
-This should be added as a new setting to the trading modes.
+This should be added as a new network setting to the trading modes, and can be changed through governance.
 We can also imagine that an auction period could come to an end once a give number of orders have been placed on the system.

 ### Volume maximising prices